Posted on July 07 2018

 3. EAT WITH THE NEXT DAY IN MIND

-The most critical aspect of stage race nutrition is getting in enough nutrients to maximise your body’s ability to repair and recover from one stage to the next.
+The most critical aspect of stage race nutrition is getting in enough nutrients to maximize your body’s ability to repair and recover from one stage to the next.
 Avoiding fatigue means proper pre, during and post-race nutrition.

 If you’re used to training for single-day events, not getting in enough nutrition can be a common mistake.
 If you empty your carbohydrate reserves in one day’s riding, it’s almost impossible to fully re-fuel by the next day and you will start with a part-empty tank.
 So, focus on fuelling your carbohydrate reserves before, during and after each day’s riding.
 Most of our products are marked with ‘before’, ‘during’ and ‘after’ to help you know what’s best to take when!